tranquilit/pltis_uicomponents/README.md

 ### TTisControlSynEditor Component

-Based on Lazarus TSynEdit component, this is a modified version specifically made for our Wapt Packages control files edition.
+Based on Lazarus TSynEdit component, this is a modified version specifically made for our WAPT Packages control files edition.
 It mainly allows to add markups based on control keys.

 Main Features: